Kristian Bertel | Photography

 Archive story

-In this archive story we are learning about taking Street photography in India in the Chor Bazaar in Mumbai.
+In this archive story we are learning about taking Street photography in India by portraying a sleeping young man in Mumbai.

 Read the background story of this archive photo by the photographer.